NapoleonWils0n/kodi-playercorefactory/README.md

 ### bash scripts

-each ffmpeg bash script also has a player with a recording duration for 30min, 1hr, 2hrs so you can specify how long to record the video for
+The rip-ffmpeg.sh bash script can also set a duration for the recording using the ffmpeg time option -t 00:00:00 Using the hours minutes seconds syntax

+rip-ffmpeg.sh textfile.txt -t 00:00:00

-* ffmpeg
+* rip-ffmpeg.sh
-* ffmpeg aac audio fix
-* ffmpeg x-forward http header
-* ffmpeg user agent referer http header
-* ffplay
+* rip-ffplay.sh
-* ffplay x-forward http header
-* ffplay user agent referer http header
 * curl record m3u8 video stream
 * wget record m3u8 video stream